MonashDeepNeuron/edu-handbook/src/intro-to-ppt/Intro-to-PowerPoint.md

 PowerPoint is one of the most powerful tools you have access to as a presenter.

-Created by Forethought, Inc and currently owned and managed by Microsoft, PowerPoint the most dominant presentation softwares on the planet.
+Created by Forethought, Inc and currently owned and managed by Microsoft, PowerPoint is the most dominant presentation softwares on the planet.
 You are virtually guaranteed to use PowerPoint at some point in your career.

 Due to its mass market adoption over the years, PowerPoint has improved gradually, adding features regularly and growing its functionality.